-This writer/director’s comic fantasy was at the center of a controversy, as the content was considered to be an insult to the Catholic Church.
-The movie is about two fallen angels, Loki and Bartleby and how they discover a way to get back to heaven through a loophole in the Catholic Church dogma.
+Controversy embroiled this writer/director’s comic fantasy because the Catholic Church considered it an insult.
+The movie shows two fallen angels, Loki and Bartleby, discover a way to get back to heaven through a loophole in the Catholic dogma.

 Stigmata (1999) – Rupert Wainwright

 The film centers on an atheist hairdresser from Pittsburgh who exhibits true stigmata and an ordained Jesuit priest who was a former scientist.
 A powerful Vatican cleric attempts to kill the hairdresser, and she and the priest go on the run.

 Its release was very controversial because it showed a Vatican senior clergy ruthlessly trying to kill the hairdresser.
 Then there was the romance between her and the priest, as well as the manifestation of the Holy Stigmata which was said to border on demonic possession.
 Still, it earned $18.3 million in its first weekend.

 Kids (1995) – Larry Clark

 This 1995 drama revolves around one day in the life of a few teenagers in New York City.
 One HIV-positive amoral teenager sets out to have sex with as many virgins as possible and a local girl, who contracted HIV from him, is out to save his next target.

 Some people considered it a window to our worst fears about what our children are doing when out there on the streets.
 Besides, it showed parenting at its worst.

 However, the controversy over the movie mostly focused on the depiction of teenagers’ unrestrained sexual behavior and their use of profanity, alcohol, tobacco, marijuana and ecstasy.